takanori-fujiwara/cmca/README.md

 ## How to Cite
 Please, cite:
-* cMCA is from: Fujiwara and Liu, "Contrastive Multiple Correspondence Analysis (cMCA): Applying the Contrastive Learning Method to Identify Political Subgroups", arXiv:2007.04540, 2020.
+* Fujiwara and Liu, "Contrastive multiple correspondence analysis (cMCA): using contrastive learning to identify latent subgroups in political parties."
+PLOS ONE, forthcoming.